About Dr. Nittoli

 I have been an adjunct professor in the counseling department at the University of Rochester’s Warner School of Education, as well as an adjunct professor of social work at Nazareth College and SUNY Brockport.
 I have also functioned as a clinical training supervisor for master’s level social work and counseling students.

-Presently I have a special interest in understanding how the stress of everyday life can contribute to chronic pain.
-I have studied Howard Schubiner M.D.’s work on mind/body syndrome (MBS), and Allan Abbass, M.D.’s work on Intensive Short-Term Dynamic Therapy (ISTDP).
-In addition, I am very committed to providing therapy in a manner that is culturally sensitive.
+I have a special interest in understanding how the stress of everyday life can contribute to chronic pain.
+I have studied Howard Schubiner M.D.’s work on mind/body syndrome (MBS), and I have a certification in Pain Reprocessing Therapy through The Pain Reprocessing Therapy Center LLC, as well immersion training with Allan Abbass, M.D. on Intensive Short-Term Dynamic Therapy (ISTDP).
+In addition, I am deeply committed to providing therapy in a manner that is culturally sensitive.

 Education